-For more than 15 years, Experience Mission has partnered with churches on the Navajo Reservation in Arizona and New Mexico.
+For more than 15 years, Experience Mission has partnered with churches in the Navajo Nation in Arizona and New Mexico.
 Mission trips on "the Rez" are a truly unique experience.
-The Reservation feels like you've left the States behind and entered a new country hidden within the borders of the U.S. Teams that come and serve in Bisti, Shiprock, Black Mesa and Black Mountain experience a part of America that few ever see.
+Stepping into Navajo Nation feels like you've left the States behind and entered a new country hidden within the borders of the U.S. Teams that come and serve in Bisti, Shiprock, Black Mesa and Black Mountain experience a part of America that few ever see.
 If that isn't enough, here are 5 experiences you'll have if you serve with the Navajo Native American tribe this year:

 Navajo land is a remote desert region that can seem very desolate at times, but its beauty is remarkable.

-There are canyons such as the magnificent Canyon de Chelly, Chaco Canyon, or even the little known Box canyon right next to our partner church in Black Mesa.
+There are canyons such as the magnificent Canyon de Chelly, Chaco Canyon, or even the little known Box Canyon, right next to our partner church in Black Mesa, Arizona.

-Ancient Anasazi ruins can be found at Navajo National Monument, Chaco Canyon and many other locations.
+Ancient Anasazi ruins can also be found at Navajo National Monument, Chaco Canyon, and many other locations.
 There are spectacular landmarks such as Shiprock and the Bisti Badlands found near a couple of our partner locations.
-The Badlands are strange and enchanting, and a favorite bonfire spot for our mission trip teams that come to serve in Bisti.
+The Badlands are strange and enchanting, and a favorite bonfire spot for our mission trip teams that come to serve in Bisti, New Mexico.

 On every Navajo mission trip, our teams spend an evening with some of the local Navajo people and learn how to make traditional fry bread, the canvas for the natural food wonder known as the Navajo Taco.
 Grab your fry bread and pile on the fixings: meat and beans, tomatoes, lettuce, cheese, sour cream, and even more.
 If you want a dessert taco, sugar, jam or honey on fry bread does the trick and is delicious.
 It is always a great night to gather with the community and experience a great piece of the local culture.
 Warning: despite being super tasty and definitely worth it, Navajo Tacos are ridiculously hard to eat without making a mess.
 But that's why you brought your work clothes, right?